CAMBRIDGE SOCIETY OF KENT

 CASTLE FARM, SHOREHAM VISIT

-On Monday 7 July, by kind invitation of Caroline Alexander, there will be a visit to Castle Farm at Shoreham with its wonderful lavender fields.
+On Tuesday 8 July, by kind invitation of Society member Caroline Alexander, there will be a visit to Castle Farm at Shoreham with its wonderful lavender fields.

 CONTACT US